-Tariff Income - this means a set amount is added to your weekly income depending on the amount of capital you have. (see insert provided with this booklet for current amounts)
+Tariff Income - a set amount is added to your weekly income depending on the amount of capital you have (see table at end of fact sheet).

 Once all your relevant financial circumstances have been taken into account, we will work out how much you will be asked to contribute each week towards your care.